 Primary School Community

 Various activities offer an important balance to academic work and a chance for students to explore and cultivate personal interests.
-In addition to after school auxiliary programs, students have the opportunity to perform in the Primary School chorus or band, participate in Student Council, or join in service learning activities.
+In addition to after school co-curricular programs, students have the opportunity to perform in the Primary School chorus or band, participate in Student Council, or join in service learning activities.

 Each year, Primary School students select a small group of their peers to become a part of the Student Council.
 Members meet once a month from November through the end of the year.
 Council members enjoy organizing events such as Spirit Week (a theme is chosen for each day, such as Pajama Day or International Day) and determining how WIS students can help others in the local community or across the world.
 Student Council service activities have included fundraisers to help victims of natural disasters, recycling drives, and collecting and distributing canned food or clothes for the homeless.